Skip to footer content

 3. Installing IronPDF

 Getting started with IronPDF is a straightforward process.
-To install IronPDF in your Node.js project, you can use NPM, the package manager for Node library.
+To install IronPDF in your Node.js project, you can use NPM, the package manager for Node.js libraries.
 Open your terminal and run the following command:

 npm install @ironsoftware/ironpdf-engine-windows-x64

-Now that IronPDF is downloaded and installed, let's explore how to use it for HTML to PDF conversion.
-We'll walk through three common scenarios: converting a URL to PDF, converting an HTML string to PDF, and converting an HTML file to PDF.
+Now that IronPDF is downloaded and installed, let's explore how to use it for HTML to PDF conversion and walk through three common scenarios: converting a URL to PDF, converting an HTML string to PDF, and converting an HTML file to PDF.

 4.1.
-Creating PDF files from URL using IronPDF
+Creating PDF Files from a URL Using IronPDF

 Converting a web page to a PDF is a frequent requirement, especially when dealing with dynamic content generated by a server.
 IronPDF makes this process simple.
 Here's a basic code example: